AG7GN/networking/jitsi-user-README.md

 [Jitsi](https://jitsi.org) is a videoconferencing technology similar to Zoom.
 Some of the features of Jitsi:

 - It uses open source server software.
-- You don't need an account to participate or moderate a Jitsi meeting
+- You don't need an account to participate or moderate a Jitsi meeting.
 - There is no Jitsi client software for the PC.
 It runs best in the [Chrome browser](https://www.google.com/chrome/index.html).
 It will work on Mac, Windows, and Linux - any platform that can run the Chrome browser.
 - There are apps available for Apple iOS and Android devices.
 Search for the __Jitsi Meet__ app.
 - Jitsi allows you to share your screen or an individual application.
 Any participant can share their screen or an application at any time.